Healthy Living Guide for Families (2026): 7 Science-Backed Habits for Nutrition, Sleep & Wellness

 - Decrease the intake of sweet drinks.

-- Consist of protein in all meals.
+- Having protein in all meals.

 Healthy Diet vs Poor Diet